marco-scatassi/GeoSpatial-analysis/facility-location-Bergen/data/09_streamlit_md/Theoretical framework.md

 - $y_{i j}$: 1, if demand point $i$ is assigned to a facility at candidate location $j \in N_i ; 0$ otherwise.

 ### Stochastic Formulation
+The deterministic formulation is not able to take into account the stochastic nature of **travel time**, that depends on several factors (hour of the day, weather conditions, changes in the road viability).
+Many methodologies and approaches exist in order to embrace the stochastic nature of the model previously described, such as chance constraint optimization, stochastic programming, robust optimization queuing theory.

+The two-stage optimization model has been used in this work.
+This decision is justified observing that the location of the facilities can be viewed as a first stage decision, that need to be robust with respect to changing scenarios.
+While, once the uncertainty has been disclosed, it is possible to decide which facility should serve a specific demand point ([6]).

 #### Bibliography